gkarakatsoulis/NeoSpan/README.md

 ## Data requirements
 - **BAM** file with a barcode tag (spot and/or cell).
-- **Pathologist annotation (csv)**: Map each barcode to a specific region.
+- **Region annotation (csv)**: Map each barcode to a specific region.
 - **Spot clustering (csv)**: (Optional) To perform mutation calling within clusters of spots
 - **Cell type annotation (csv)** (Optional) Only possible when we have single cell information apart from the spatial omics
 - **Spot to cell mapping (csv)** (Optional) Only needed if there is both spot and cell-type information

 ## Installation and Requirements
-It is strongly suggested to work in a Conda virtual environment.
+It is strongly recommended to work in a Conda virtual environment.

 Create a Conda virtual environment:
 ```bash